All Programs

 The Mayerson JCC Jewish & Israeli Film Festival presents a diverse, inspiring lineup of award-winning films and engaging, educational programming that connects to Jewish and Israeli stories.

-• For in-person film showings and companion special features, please note the specific venue at which each event will take place.
+• 13 in-person film showings and select companion special features; please note the specific venue and time at which each event will take place.

 Film Festival ticket sales, as well as virtual content, will take place on the Eventive platform.
 If you have attended past Film Festivals or already have an Eventive account, you will be prompted to login; if you are new to Eventive, please create an account.